-The Board of Directors determined that Messrs.
-Stephenson, Sadler (resigned), and Taplin are independent are independent within the meaning of the listing standards for general independence of the NASDAQ Capital Market.
+The Board of Directors determined that Ms. Botte and Messrs.
+Layman, Taplin, Stephenson (retired), and Sadler (retired) are independent are independent within the meaning of the listing standards for general independence of the NASDAQ Capital Market.

 Under the listing standards, the Audit Committee is required to be composed solely of independent directors.
 The standards for audit committee membership include additional requirements under rules of the Securities and Exchange Commission.
 The Board has determined that all of the members of the audit committee meet the applicable independence requirements.